dipeshrai123/react-ui-animate/README.md

-# Package Config
+# React UI Animate

-> Config file for package development
+> React library for gestures and animation